 The Greek System climate classification

-The Greek System: The Greeks were among the first set of people in the world to classify climates.
+The Greeks were among the first set of people in the world to classify climates.
 Their scheme divided the world into the following three climatic zones based on temperature:

 1. Torrid or Hot: Areas within the Tropics that experience intense heat.